 Even with millions of cases every year, mosquito nets coated with insecticides have prevented tons more.

 The WHO claims these nets have prevented over 1 billion malaria cases since 2000.
 According to NPR, that number also includes 6.8 million lives saved from malaria.

 Although, this method may be losing effectiveness.
 Many scientists believe the rapid increase in insecticide resistance could be doing more harm.
 It may even be slowing down the eradication of malaria.

 The recent study has shown progress with looking into killing the actual parasite that causes malaria while it’s inside the mosquito.
 The idea differs from most other solutions that intend to kill the mosquito itself.
-The researchers’ study found that exposing the infected mosquitoes to even low doses of an anti-malarial drug called atovaquone, or ATQ, would cause “full parasite arrest.”
+The researchers’ study found that exposing the infected mosquitoes to even low doses of an anti-malarial drug would cause “full parasite arrest.”

 How the process works is that ATQ, like insecticides, can penetrate through the skin of the mosquitoes when they land on the coated nets.

 The study used two groups of mosquitoes with malaria infected blood.
 They exposed one of the groups to the nets coated with the ATQ.
 They then waited about the length of time that mosquito would try biting the net, six minutes.
 After that time, the malaria parasites in the infected mosquitoes were erased.